-Informed by the knowledge and experience I have gained throughout my academic and professional career as a designer, I seek to create an active learning environment where students can freely express their ideas and values through design.
+Informed by the knowledge and experience I have gained throughout my academic and professional career as a designer and educator, I seek to create an active learning environment where students can freely express their ideas and values through design and meaningful creative projects.
 As design processes move towards user-centered solutions, I believe design pedagogy can benefit from a similar approach.
-As an educator, I strive to help students find their individual voices and develop their own sense of identity as creatives.
-Understanding where students are in their academic journey, and giving them the proper guidance needed to achieve growth and development, is vital to their individual success.
+As an educator, I strive to help students find their voices and develop their identities as creatives.
+Understanding where students are in their academic journey and giving them the proper guidance needed to achieve growth and development is vital to their success.

-I believe students should work independently and collaboratively on a wide variety of design projects, including ones that are technologically driven, forward-thinking, and socially focused.
-Thus, emerging technologies such as virtual, augmented, and mixed reality are new mediums in which students should be encouraged to prototype and develop informative design solutions.
-Furthermore, design students should be encouraged to use these immersive mediums to create meaningful experiences that enable participants to engage in social activities that generate empathy and facilitate community building.
+I believe students should work independently and collaboratively on various technologically driven and forward-thinking design projects.
+Thus, emerging technologies such as virtual and augmented reality are new mediums for students to prototype and develop informative design solutions.
+Furthermore, design students should be encouraged to use these immersive technologies to create meaningful experiences that enable participants to engage in social activities that generate empathy and facilitate community building.

 As educators prepare students to take on new roles and responsibilities within society, they should design learning environments and projects that increase students’ exposure to design’s ethical, social, and cultural implications.
 I believe that it is essential that students have opportunities to collaborate with community organizations on socially focused projects.
 These experiences are invaluable for the students as it allows them to use their creative skills and expertise to address real-world problems.
 The project-based model also teaches students about design processes and will enable them to iterate, improve, and respond to uncertainty in a meaningful way.
 Where possible, design students should be encouraged to take courses outside of their respective disciplines to develop interdisciplinary skills and broaden their social and cultural awareness.